-Make sure no DHCP client is running on the OpenNMS Horizon server and using port UDP/68.
-If UDP/68 is already in use, you will find an error message in the manager.log.
-You can test if a process is listening on udp/68 with sudo ss -lnpu sport = :68.
+Make sure no DHCP client is running on the OpenNMS Horizon server and using port UDP/67 and UDP/68.
+If UDP/67 and UDP/68 are already in use, you will find warning messages in your log files.
+You can test if a process is listening on UDP/68 with sudo ss -lnpu sport = :68.